Polybutylene Plumbing:

 Insurance issues:

 Due to polybutylene pipes being susceptible to failure compared to copper or cpvc you may run into issues getting insured.
-Often times the insurance company will not insure a home with polybutylene.
-If you do fine an insurance carrier who will they will have higher rates.
+As of 2024 most insurance carriers will not insure a house with it.
+Even Citizens insurance will no longer write a policy(There are no properties that are newer than 20 years old with polybutylene).
+If you do find an insurance carrier who will, typically they will have higher rates.
 Insurance companies also may have a disclaimer stating they will not cover any damage in the case of a plumbing leak!
 When I find a home with this I always advise my clients to look into getting the home replumbed.

 If you are interested in finding out if your home has this type of plumbing you can book us for a home inspection by clicking here.